Onset of depression more complex than a brain chemical imbalance

 Researchers are exploring possible links between sluggish production of new neurons in the hippocampus and low moods.
 An interesting fact about antidepressants supports this theory.
 These medications immediately boost the concentration of chemical messengers in the brain (neurotransmitters).
 Yet people typically don't begin to feel better for several weeks or longer.
 Experts have long wondered why, if depression were primarily the result of low levels of neurotransmitters, people don't feel better as soon as levels of neurotransmitters increase.

 The answer may be that mood only improves as nerves grow and form new connections, a process that takes weeks.
 In fact, animal studies have shown that antidepressants do spur the growth and enhanced branching of nerve cells in the hippocampus.
 So, the theory holds, the real value of these medications may be in generating new neurons (a process called neurogenesis), strengthening nerve cell connections, and improving the exchange of information between nerve circuits.
-If that's the case, medications could be developed that specifically promote neurogenesis, with the hope that patients would see quicker results than with current treatments.
+If that's the case, depression medications could be developed that specifically promote neurogenesis, with the hope that patients would see quicker results than with current treatments.

 Figure 1: Areas of the brain affected by depression